laracasts/blog/articles/Jeffrey/how-to-produce-high-quality-screencasts.md

 ---
-title: How to Produce High-Quality Screencasts
+title: How to Produce High-Quality Programming Screencasts
 description: I’ve kept a somewhat scatter-brained version of the following text as a Laracasts instructor onboarding Trello card for years now, but it occurred to me that it might prove useful to others who hope to create educational content.
 author: Jeffrey Way
 ---